Trauma Therapy in Denver, CO

 -

 This is completely dependent on the case, but generally speaking trauma therapy is a slower process.
 PTSD is hard to cure, and the nature of the trauma, how helpless one felt during the traumatic experience, current levels of exposure to triggers, as well as frequency of treatment are all factors to consider.
-Generally the time frame can be between six months to one year for incident specific traumas, with two years and more not being uncommon especially for complex developmental trauma.
+Generally the time frame can be between six months to one year for incident specific traumas, with two years and more for complex developmental trauma.
 During an initial assessment, information is gathered, and a more reliable estimate can be provided.
-Trauma therapy is a process but relief is often experienced as early as the first few sessions.
+Trauma therapy is a process, but relief is often experienced as early as the first few sessions.